codimoc/secret-wallet/README.md

 The first password for the **device encryption key** will be used only when configuring the device, but must be remembered when configuring additional devices.
 Different configuration keys will result in an **InvalidToken** error when retrieving secrets saved by a different device.

 The **memorable password** is used whenever saving or retrieving secrets.
 This password should always be the same, and can only be changed by performing a full [reconfiguration process](reconfiguration).
-To prevent retyping this password many times over, a session is opened and run in the background to remember the password for a short period of time.
+To prevent retyping this password many times over, a session is opened and it runs in the background keeping track of the password for a short period of time.
 This will be discussed in [this section](#session).

 ## <a id="syntax"></a>Syntax
 The syntax of the **secret_wallet** script is: